-- minimising the amount of car parking within the framework area - improving public transport connections for commuters and existing communities in wider West Edinburgh - providing new routes and connections to encourage active travel such as walking, wheeling and cycling
+- · minimising the amount of car parking within the framework area - · improving public transport connections for commuters and existing communities in wider West Edinburgh - · providing new routes and connections to encourage active travel such as walking, wheeling and cycling

 How much do you agree or disagree with this approach?

-Please select only one item

 Strongly agree

 Agree

 Neutral

 Disagree

 Strongly disagree

-Opon't know
+Don't know

-What's the reason behind your answer?

-OO Are the are attended to a second or a s

-20 Are there other ways we could reduce the effects that the development will have on commuters and existing communities in the

-immediate area and wider West Edinburgh?
+20 Are there other ways we could reduce the effects that the development will have on commuters and existing communities in the immediate area and wider West Edinburgh?

-· · · · · · · · · · · · · · · · · · ·

-and cycl the fram work.
-Do proposing new routes and connections for walking, wheeling ling.
+21 We are proposing new routes and connections for walking, wheeling and cycling.
 We call these active travel routes.
-These will go through nework area and to surrounding communities and places of o you feel that the active travel routes and connections and are in the right places?
-Active Trave el - supporting information Active Travel me (including e-bike eans journeys made by types of transport that are fully or partially people-powered.
-It includes walking, people using wheelchairs and cycling es).
-Active travel is a use. at the top of the transport hierarchy which promotes walking, cycling, public transport and bike, car and ride sharing in preference to private car proposes a wide range of high quality, direct, on street active travel routes and off road active travel green routes which are separate from traffic all the sites within the framework area are well connected. also proposes active travel crossings of the A8 and the existing railway line to ensure that residents can easily visit other parts of the city and the site itself is accessible.
-Please select only or ne item Yes ○ No Don't know
+These will go through the framework area and to surrounding communities and places of work.
+Do you feel that the active travel routes and connections proposed are in the right places?

+Active Travel - supporting information

+Active Travel means journeys made by types of transport that are fully or partially people-powered.
+It includes walking, people using wheelchairs and cycling (including e-bikes).

+Active travel is at the top of the transport hierarchy which promotes walking, cycling, public transport and bike, car and ride sharing in preference to private car use.

+The framework proposes a wide range of high quality, direct, on street active travel routes and off road active travel green routes which are separate from traffic.
+It will ensure that all the sites within the framework area are well connected.

+The framework also proposes active travel crossings of the A8 and the existing railway line to ensure that residents can easily visit other parts of the city and beyond and that the site itself is accessible.

+Ves No Don't know

-What is the reas on behind this answer?
-Should we propo ose other active travel routes and connections in other places?
+What is the reason behind this answer?

+Should we propose other active travel routes and connections in other places?

-We are proposing new public transport routes and connections through the framework area and to surrounding communities and places of work.
+22 We are proposing new public transport routes and connections through the framework area and to surrounding communities and places of work.
 We will integrate the new bus routes and connections with the wider bus network.
 Do you feel that the proposed bus routes and connections are in the right places?

-Public Transport - supporting information We need more public transport, mainly buses, to allow people to travel: around the framework area to neighbouring communities to other parts of the city, including the centre to where they work or want to visit We have proposed bus routes that will travel east to west through the area.
+Public Transport - supporting information

+We need more public transport, mainly buses, to allow people to travel:

+- · around the framework area

+- to neighbouring communities

+- to other parts of the city, including the centre

+- to where they work or want to visit

+We have proposed bus routes that will travel east to west through the area.
 We have also proposed a link over the railway line to the north through West Craigs to Maybury Road.
 This would support a bus route to northern parts of the city.

-Please select only one item Yes No Don't know What's the reason behind your answer?
+O Yes

+◯ No

 Should we propose public transport and connections in other places?

-We are proposing low levels of car parking for homes and businesses within the area.
+23 We are proposing low levels of car parking for homes and businesses within the area.
 For example, one space between four houses/flats and limited non-residential parking.
 This will help to 1) minimise the amount of additional traffic generated 2) reduce the impact on commuters and existing communities in wider West Edinburgh 3) encourage people to use active travel and public transport.
 Do you support this approach?

-Please select only one item

-Yes

-○ No

-O Don't know

-What's the reason behind your answer?

-Do you feel that there are other ways we could manage car parking within the framework area?

-24 We are proposing the potential option for a new airport access road, leading north from Gogar roundabout and running along the side of the railway line to the airport.
-This road would need to allow public transport access to improve public transport movements and connections.
-Do you agree with this approach?

-Please select only one item

-Yes

-Don't know

-Dontkilow

-What's the reason behind your answer?